whitedarkgray/alx-system_engineering-devops/0x02-shell_redirections/README.md

 2 - diplay : display the content of the /etc/passwd file
 3 - twofiles: display the content of the /etc/passed and /etc/hosts
 4 - lastlines: display the last 10 lines of /etc/passwd
+5 - firstlines: display the first 10 lines of /etc/passwd